TechnikEmpire/GQ/README.md

 These snippets are just meant to demonstrate the most basic of usage.
 Thanks to the mutation api, it's possible to have fine grain control over elements matched by selectors.
 Look at the [mutation sample](https://github.com/TechnikEmpire/GQ/blob/master/ide/msvc/GumboQueryExamples/Mutation/Mutation/Mutation.cpp) for a complete example of using this feature.

 The contract placed on the end user is very light.
-Keep GQDocument alive for as long as you're storing or accessing any GQNode object, directly or indirectly.
+Keep Document alive for as long as you're storing or accessing any Node object, directly or indirectly.
 That's basically it.

 ##Speed
 One of the primary goals with this engine was to maximize speed.
 For my purposes, I wanted to ensure I could run an insane amount of selectors without any visible delay to the user.
 Running the TestParser test benchmarks parsing and using every single selector in [EasyList](https://easylist.adblockplus.org/en/) (spare a handful which were removed because they're improperly formatted) against a standard high profile website's landing page HTML.
 The current results on my [dev laptop](https://www.asus.com/ca-en/ROG-Republic-Of-Gamers/ASUS_ROG_G750JM/) are: